 There was an image of Jake Johnson doing a switch pole jam over a bar in Los Angeles, shot by Jared Sherbert [pictured left below].
 We wanted to run the photo in issue 004, but we had issues with too many left page photos.
 Then, after issue 004 came out, Anthony van Engelen had a Vans ad doing the same thing, which was in countless publications and I think posters.

 This is a situation where magazines traditionally might not publish a photo, but while the photo with Anthony was OK, I thought this one looked much gnarlier, and from the guys I asked, Jake did do it first.
-So we ran it.
+So we used it.
 Jake and Anthony are skaters that really add something special to skateboarding as whole, which can't be said about every pro these days.

 What are some of the skate mags you were inspired by?